stephendor/zktheory/content/pages/projects/cayleygraph.md

       - **Conjugacy Classes**: Sets of elements related by conjugation
       - **Center**: Elements that commute with all group elements
       - **Subgroups**: Smaller groups contained within the larger group
+      - **Cosets**: Partitions of the group formed by a subgroup
+      - **Normal Subgroups**: Special subgroups where left and right cosets coincide

       ### Supported Group Families